sadegh-rizi/OT-detection/README.md

 Cell-based methods have a much lower false positive rate.
 Nevertheless, their miss rate(FNR) is higher, and might miss some bonafide off-target events.

 Drawing insights from the distribution of off-target events and existing studies on CRISPR target search mechanism, we propose the following hypothesis:
  CRISPR has two modes of 3D and 1D search.
-During 3D search, Cascade collides non-specifically with DNA.
+During 3D search, Cas9 collides non-specifically with DNA.
 Subsequently, it interrogates PAMs by lateral diffusion.
 Upon locating a PAM, complementarity is assessed.
 If sufficient complementarity is present and a stable R-loop is formed, The target will be cleaved.
-Otherwise, Cascade either diffuses laterally to search for another adjacent PAM or it dissociates from DNA to start another round of 3D search.
-A prediction of this hypothesis is that Cascade spends more time in PAM-dense regions and off-target events occur more frequently in these places.
+Otherwise, Cas9 either diffuses laterally to search for another adjacent PAM or it dissociates from DNA to start another round of 3D search.
+A prediction of this hypothesis is that Cas9 spends more time in PAM-dense regions and off-target events occur more frequently in these places.